OR, IT TAKES A PERFECT PERSON TO PROPERLY PLAN TO PLAN

 Design-Bid-Build, the old standby.
 You choose your architect, design it, you competitively bid it, then you hire your preferred contractor to build it (with your architect typically serving as your representative).

-Negotiated Bid: You choose both architect and contractor, design it with price-checks along the way, the contractor bids to their subcontractors only and you negotiate the price, then continue into construction
+Negotiated Bid: You choose both architect and contractor, design it with price-checks along the way, the contractor bids to their subcontractors only and you negotiate the price, then continue into construction.
+More and more projects are going this way.

 The design process itself can take several tacks.
 Do you expect just basic services for a “builder’s set” of a rudimentary design with only enough detail to get a permit – leaving you to select all the products and materials?
 Or will you avail yourself of the full skill set of your architect to develop alternative designs, refine them with care, communicate and confirm them with renderings in virtual reality (not as expensive as you think), provide energy modelling, pursue a green rating program, develop custom detailing for specialized systems or features, design or select the furniture and finishes?

 Create a timeline for design, permitting, bidding, and construction.
 Depending on the project scope, design could be anywhere from a few weeks to a year, particularly if there is an Entitlement Process.
-Permit review timeframes vary from same-day to a year; don’t ask your local permit office because their answers are misleading – ask locally-experienced professionals how long it takes.
+Permit review timeframes vary from same-day to a year; don’t just ask your local permit office because their answers may be misleading.
+Ask locally-experienced professionals how long it takes.
 Construction bids take 2-6 weeks, and there are usually a few weeks of contract negotiation prior to construction Notice To Proceed.
 You can define the construction schedule based on your constraints (which may affect the cost), or ask bidders to present their own schedules.
 In either case, pencil in some delays, particularly until the construction is out of the ground.

 As always, the most important thing!
-Who will do what as the “Owner” - will you make design decisions and your partner make cost/scope/schedule decisions?
+Who will do what as the “Owner” - will one spouse make design decisions and the other make cost/scope/schedule decisions?
 Who will answer the architect’s call, or the contractor’s?
 If you have children, find ways to engage them in the process – it’s a great learning opportunity.

 What professionals will you engage?
 An architect (who may hire structural, mechanical, electrical, plumbing, and/or civil engineers) and a contractor, maybe also a land surveyor, landscape architect, interior designer, permit expediter, or others for specialized projects.
 I recommend any professional providing design of any type be hired through your architect, who coordinates the overall design for consistency, rather than setting up competing designers.
 When selecting your team, you will consider experience, skill, and cost, but I suggest you focus on relationship: having a team that you love to work with makes all the difference.